OVERVIEW

 • April 2016 (accelerated approval): Monotherapy for the treatment of Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma (CLL/SLL) with 17p deletion, who have received at least one prior therapy

-• June 2018: Venetoclax in combination with rituximab for the treatment of CLL or small lymphocytic lymphoma (SLL), with or without 17p deletion, who have received at least one prior therapy.
+• June 2018: Venetoclax in combination with rituximab for the treatment of CLL or SLL, with or without 17p deletion, who have received at least one prior therapy.

 • November 2018 (accelerated approval): Venetoclax in combination with azacitidine or decitabine or low-dose cytarabine (LDAC) for the treatment of newly-diagnosed acute myeloid leukemia (AML) in adults ≥75 years, or who have comorbidities that preclude use of intensive induction chemotherapy